jakobzhao/geog458/weeks/week02/html-css/readme.md

 Cascading Style Sheets (CSS) is a styling language used for describing the look and formatting of an HTML page.
 It uses the DOM and styles "cascade" from higher elements in the DOM tree to elements further down.

-CSS is a very useful styling system, and allows you to style items on your page according to a number of methods based on the element it falls within (i.e., div, body, p, etc.), the id of the element, or the class of the element.
+CSS is a very useful styling system, and allows you to style items on your page according to a number of methods based on the element it falls within (i.e., `div`, `body`, `p`, etc.), the id of the element, or the class of the element.

 ### Why Cascading?

-The language 'cascades' in the effect that if you style an element, any nested elements will get the same styling unless you specify otherwise.
+The term 'cascades' in the effect that if you style an element, any nested elements will get the same styling unless you specify otherwise.
 For example, if you set the font for your body element, a p (paragraph) will also be set to the same font, unless you specify specifically in the CSS that you want that `p` to have another font.
 This is a useful method in that it minimizes the code you need to write and forces you to be careful with your page structure.

 ### Link a CSS File to your site